 Sophie reading from the titular book

 I adore independent film, escaping the usual clichés that are all too common in Hollywood.
 Consequently, small, independent companies are a good way to experience a fresh take on film making and storytelling.
 One such company is Dark Rift Films, founded by Paul Butler and Stewart Sparke in 2015.
-Starting out with the short films such as Containment, Rats and Frostbite before branching out into feature length films with Creature Below (2016).
+Starting out with the short films such as Containment, Rats and Frostbite before branching out into feature-length films with Creature Below (2016).
 Embracing the spirit of independent cinema, I was excited to get a chance to check out their latest production Book of Monsters.

 Hand drawn 80'sstle film poster

-The story is based around Sophie, whose party for her 18th birthday is cut short cut short after a ritual sacrifice takes place and summons a host of creatures to attack the party and kill its guests.
+The story is based around Sophie, whose party for her 18th birthday is cut short after a ritual sacrifice takes place and summons a host of creatures to attack the party and kill its guests.
 It’s up to Sophie and her friends to fight back against this unknown horror, to save her friends and uncover why the beasts are attacking.

 Ready and prepared for battle